Overview

 No. It means your street may be considered for future planning and engagement through a proposed Special Charge Scheme process.

-To determine a way forward, roads are considered and assessed using clear criteria such as affordability, safety and emergency access, maintenance costs and demonstrated community interests.
+Roads are considered and assessed using clear criteria such as affordability, safety and emergency access, maintenance costs and demonstrated community interests.

 Inclusion in the initiative does not guarantee future construction, but supports Council’s commitment to progress, consistent planning and engagement over time.